 - The judging functions are thinking and feeling.

-These functions determine how you make decisions; based on harmony and people (feelers) or logic and systems (thinkers).
+These functions determine how you make decisions; based on values, ethics, and the emotional needs of others (feelers) or logic, causality, and efficiency (thinkers).

 - The perceiving functions are sensing and intuition.